 What is Synthetic Monitoring?

-Synthetic monitoring is the method of forecasting when a computer process or system will be ineffective or over-promise.
-This is a means of using centralized systems to track performance via simple events such as JVM shutdowns or application error.
+Synthetic monitoring is the method of forecasting when a computer process or system will be ineffective or over-promised.
+This is a means of using centralized systems to track performance via simple events such as JVM shutdowns or application errors.